About MMHP

 MMHP is committed to comprehensive care and offers health education and outreach services to farmworkers and seafood processors on key health issues like pesticide safety, hypertension and depression.
 Our Community Health Workers and Behavioral Health Providers speak Spanish, Haitian Creole, and Jamaican Patois to meet the linguistic needs of Maine’s farmworkers.
 We also offer referrals to other agencies that support the needs of farmworkers.

-The Maine Mobile Health Program collaborates year-round with farmworkers, growers, local organizations, and other primary care providers to reduce health disparities and offer Maine’s migrant and seasonal farmworkers the best possible access to care.
-MMHP seeks to increase its partnerships with Maine’s community of growers to ensure that our services reach all farmworker communities in Maine.
+The Maine Mobile Health Program collaborates year-round with farmworkers, growers, local organizations, and other primary care providers to improve health outcomes and offer Maine’s agricultural workers the best possible access to care.
+MMHP seeks to increase its partnerships with Maine’s community of growers to ensure that our services reach all agricultural communities in Maine.